Stackclash/5e-vault/2. Scratch Notes/To-Do/To-Do.md

 - [ ] Fill out info for CoS Groups
 - [ ] Create Groups Template
 - [ ] Create Quest Template
+- [ ] Create Event Template
+- [ ] Update PoI template to not include Ruler and other unrelated data
+- [ ] Find where to include various DM tools

 ## Research